 As for the other questions: if you do immediately look for evidence to prove why the other person is wrong, or do become irritated, or do avoid the question, or only look for evidence to support your view, or if you just know that you’re right, it’s probably an emotional belief.

 Step 4.
 Ask the rest of your listed beliefs the same questions.

 Q. ‘Even if we are aware of our emotional beliefs, won’t we still feel stupid or ugly?’

 Probably, but now it won’t direct your life (hopefully).

 So, if you want that promotion, or want to ask someone out, but don’t feel worthy, you might tell yourself that although that feels true, it might not be true.
-It might only be an emotional belief: it feels true, but has no substance.
+It might only be an emotional belief: it might feel true, but have no substance.

-If you felt it would be catastrophic not being liked by others, but realised that was an emotional belief, you could distance yourself from that belief and feel more comfortable being yourself.
+If you felt it would be catastrophic to not be liked by others, but realised that it is an emotional belief, you could distance yourself from that belief and feel more comfortable being yourself.

 Or, if you felt sure someone is uncool, but realised it might not actually be true, you can retain an open mind and be open to more opportunities.